Kunchacko Boban Is At His Best In This New Dance Number!

 - Shikkari Shambhu Movie Review: A Thoroughly Entertaining Hunt!

-Well, there is no denying the fact that Kunchacko Boban ranks among the best dancers that the Malayalam cinema has ever seen.
-His peppy dance numbers from the movies of his initial days in the film industry are still much celebrated and it is always pleasure to see him in such stylish moves.
+Well, there is no denying that Kunchacko Boban ranks among the best dancers that the Malayalam cinema has ever seen.
+His peppy dance numbers from the movies of his initial days in the film industry are still much celebrated and it is always a pleasure to see him perrforming such stylish moves.

 Meanwhile, it has been quite some time since we saw Kunchacko Boban in a peppy dance number and interestingly, the actor and the team of Kuttanadan Marpappa have come up with a big surprise for the fans of the much loved actor.